 In discussing these measure characteristics, Task Force members explored the implications and benefits of the voluntary nature of reporting in the Medicaid program.
-A majority of the discussants agreed that voluntary reporting allows for innovation as well as provides flexibility needed to address quality at the state level, and public comments echoed this sentiment.
-Flexibility is especially important since the core sets are relatively new, and states are at various stages of developing the infrastructure needed for measure adoption and reporting.
+A majority of the discussants agreed that voluntary reporting allows for innovation as well as provides flexibility needed to address quality at the state level.
+This flexibility is especially important since the core sets are relatively new, and states are at various stages of developing the infrastructure needed for measure adoption and reporting.
 However, a minority of members argued that requiring reporting of core sets through a mandate can be an impetus for states to prioritize resources for data reporting and quality improvement infrastructure development.
 Some Task Force members noted that mandates can also impede quality improvement by changing the focus from improving quality to fulfilling the reporting requirement.